 - Encouraging students from any academic discipline to propose original research that has direct implications for criminal justice in the United States.

 Graduate Research Fellowship

-Our Graduate Research Fellowship program has supported research from doctoral students across the country for more than 40 years.
-In 2014, NIJ split the program into two tracks – one to support social and behavioral science research and one to support science, technology, engineering and mathematics (STEM) research.
+For more than 40 years, our Graduate Research Fellowship program has supported doctoral students whose research is relevant to criminal justice.
+In recent years, NIJ had emphasized two GRF tracks – one to support researchers in the social and behavioral sciences (SBS) and one to support researchers in science, technology, engineering and mathematics (STEM) fields.
+In 2020, NIJ merged those tracks and invites all applicants, regardless of degree program, to apply to the same GRF funding opportunity.
 Learn more about the Graduate Research Fellowship program, including how to apply, and learn about past fellows.

 W.E.B.
 Du Bois Program